About the Gallery

 The Gammill Gallery is open Monday through Friday, 9:00 a.m. – 5:00 p.m., except for University holidays.
 For more information, contact us.

-Please join us for an artist reception for Johnson on Tuesday, February 9 at 3:30 pm.
+Please join us for an exhibit reception for Croom on Wednesday, February 1 at 3:30pm.